 Speak out Stay safe together

-Because we weren't able to visit schools as we usually would during the COVID-19 pandemic, we developed a virtual Speak out Stay safe assembly for parents and carers to watch with their kids at home.
+Due to the pandemic we developed a virtual Speak out Stay safe assembly for parents and carers to watch with their kids at home.
 It's fun for the whole family - and you might spot a few famous faces helping our volunteers present!

 We’ve also come up with some fun activities to try at home - keeping children busy while helping them understand the right they have to feel safe and what to do if they ever feel worried or scared.